VincePradas/Vance-AI-webBased-Working/README.md

  # WORKING ONE
  # PREVIEW: https://ai-vance.vercel.app

-replace the api key with your own, and the model to fit your api subscription
+replace the api key with your own and the model that will fit your api subscription